iitrvipulsoni/Data-Analytics-project---Netflix-Movies-TV-shows/README.md

 # Netflix-Movies-TV-shows-Data-Analytics-Project

 ## Data Cleansing and Preparation
-In this project, we worked with a Netflix dataset and performed data cleansing and preparation using MySQL and MS Excel.
+In this project, I worked with a Netflix dataset and performed data cleansing and preparation using MySQL and MS Excel.
 The raw dataset was in a variety of formats and needed to be transformed and cleaned before it could be used for analysis.

 ### Data Cleansing